oasis-tcs/odata/README.md

 *Any narrative content may be provided here by the TC, for example, if the Members wish to provide an extended statement of purpose.*

+- *description of the directory structure*
+- *guidelines for use in this repo*
+  - *guideline for lifecycle and labelling of Github issues in this project*
+- *issues only for things in this repo*

 # Contact

 Please send questions or comments about